 Canon law, the oldest continuously functioning legal system in the western world, is the legal system of the Catholic Church.
 It affects virtually every aspect of the faith life of nearly one billion Catholic Christians throughout the world.

 The Catholic Church had collections of canon law during the first millennium, but the first body of canon law to be widely accepted was Gratian’s Decree, assembled about AD 1140 by the Italian Camaldolese monk Gratian, lasted nearly eight centuries.
 Gratian’s Decree basically summarized the first one thousand years of Catholic canon law.
-It looked like this:

 In much the same way as additional books were added to the Torah, more books were added as the centuries passed until the Corpus Iuris Canonica (Body of Canon Law) was complete.

 Early in the twentieth century, Pope St. Pius X commissioned and approved an updating called the Codex Iuris Canonica.
 However, he did not live to see it published, which is why Pope Benedict XV published it in 1917.
 But because Pope St. Pius X and Pope Benedict XV each had a crucial part in it, the 1917 Codex Iuris Canonica is often called the Pio-Benedictine Code.

 Pope Benedict XV The 1917 edition was superseded by the current Codex Iuris Canonica, Code of Canon Law, published by St. John Paul II in 1983.
 Some provisions highlighting the Pope’s supreme authority include: